 The natural landscapes and picturesque villages offer a perfect romantic backdrop for Croatia vacations for couples.
 Top destinations for lovers are Rovinj in Istria and Stari Grad on Hvar.

-Now that you know the top destinations and the types of trips in Croatia, it’s time to start building your itinerary!
+Now that you know the top destinations and the types of trips to take to Croatia, it’s time to start building your itinerary!

 One Destination Trip for Croatia

-Split is the best place to vacation in Croatia when choosing only one destination, because it is well situated for a variety of day trips.
+We believe Split is the best choice when choosing only one destination, because it is well situated for a variety of day trips.

 Planning a Multi-Destination Croatia Trip

-While there are numerous reasons one might want to stay in one city, most Croatia travelers will plan to journey through the country making stops in multiple destinations.
+While there are numerous reasons one might want to stay in one city, most travelers will plan to journey through the country making multiple stops.

 In general, when Planning a Trip to Europe, we recommend allowing at least 3 days in each place.
-We provide some examples on how to create a multi-destination Croatia trip itinerary next.
+We provide some examples on how to do this next!

 #4 How To Plan the Best Croatia Itinerary

-Those who opt to stay in multiple destinations are tasked with figuring out how long to stay in each place.
+Those who opt for multiple destinations are tasked with figuring out how long to stay in each place.
 We are outlining some of the top Croatia vacation ideas.

 7 Day Croatia Itinerary